jessereynolds/puppet-pe_nc_backup/README.md

 Parameters:

 - `path` - path to directory to store the backup git repo, backup script, and log file.
 Default: `/opt/pe_nc_backup/`.
 The parent directory must already exist.
 - `ssl_dir` - The path to the Puppet Agent's ssl directory on the master.
 Default: `/etc/puppetlabs/puppet/ssl`.
-The parent directory must already exist.

 ## Limitations